Terromur/cachymod/README.md

 sudo pacman -Rsn linux-cachyos-nvidia-open

 # Install NVIDIA sources for DKMS (choose one).
-sudo pacman -S nvidia-dkms
+sudo pacman -Sy nvidia-550xx-dkms  # 6.13 needs 550.142.1 or later
-sudo pacman -S nvidia-open-dkms
+sudo pacman -Sy nvidia-dkms        # 6.13 needs 565.77-5 or later sudo pacman -Sy nvidia-open-dkms   # 6.13 needs 565.77-5 or later
 ```

 ## Building and Installation

-Copy a `linux-cachymod-6.11/12` folder to a work area with ample storage space,
+Copy a `linux-cachymod-6.11/12/13` folder to a work area with ample storage space,
 and change directory.
 Optionally, adjust the build options in `PKGBUILD.lazy.sh`.
 Select `_preempt=rt` for the realtime kernel.